ant-design/ant-design/components/tabs/demo/size.md

 ## en-US

-Small size can be uesed for Modal.
+Small size can be uesed in Modal.

 ````jsx
 import { Tabs } from 'antd';